 Gender Inequality in the Workplace Statistics You Didn’t Know

 Women account for 47% of the entire US labor force.
 Still, the number is far too small regarding female CEOs at S&P 500 companies.
-Moreover, it has been declining.
-Three years ago, female CEOs presided over 6.4% of these corporations.
-Now, that figure has dropped to 4.8%.
+In fact, it has been declining.
+Four years ago, female CEOs presided over 6.4% of these corporations.

 3. 42% of women have faced gender discrimination at work.

 Nearly 4 out of 10 American women admitted they had experienced discrimination at work due to their gender, statistics on sexism show.
 The most frequent discrimination women reported included a range of incidents, from being paid less than male colleagues for the same job to being disregarded by managers for some important tasks.

 Besides, 10% of working women reported that their managers refused to promote them, compared to 5% of men who encountered the same problems with their promotion.
 As for gender bias in hiring statistics, 7% of women versus 4% of men didn’t get a job they applied for, even though they were equally qualified for the position.

 4. 15% of female employees haven’t received enough support from their supervisors.

 Manager’s support is more important than people may think.
 Unfortunately, not all employees get it.
 As you may guess, women are constantly denied support when they need it most.

 Working women don’t have enough support from their managers or senior leaders, as sexism statistics show.
 More precisely, only 7% of men had such an experience.
 Also, one out of ten women stated that managers counted them out for some essential tasks, as opposed to 5% of men.